davidcoleman007/og-etsy-demo/README.md

 I implemented bookmarkable search results as well as the ability to navigate fwd/back w/o redirect.

 Styles are minimal and use etsy orange.

+Flex box was used for quick and reliable layout.

+Rems were used to allow for simple addition of a core set of media queries which would modify font-size based on device and the page should be almost instantly all-device friendly! :)